 For any lesson missed by a student, we offer unlimited in-studio make-ups providing useful music learning and exciting alternative experiences that contribute to the growth of students as musicians and creative artists.
 The following options are available:

 6. Take a break, and let it go!
 Accept the missed lesson the same way you would a school absence.
 Students still make excellent progress in their music education and growth as musicians and creative artists even if they miss a lesson every now and then.
 Teachers still get paid for the lesson, and will use the extra time to work on things that will improve music lessons and music learning environments for students and families.
+Adult students who “let missed lessons go” are far more successful (and less stressed!) than adult students who quit (or never get started) because they are overly concerned about missing some lessons.
+Perhaps think of it like a monthly gym membership: if you miss every now and then, but keep going overall, you will get closer and closer to reaching your goals!

 Never worry about missed lessons again!